Translate

 To conserve electricity, I've resolutely avoided installing a water heater.
 There is an air conditioner installed at home, but rarely use it.
 Clothes are washed by hand; there is no washing machine at home and have no plans to purchase one.

-Before retirement, I focused on building my own investment portfolio, appropriately taking and managing necessary risks, and refused to purchase any private insurance packages (this was a personal choice made by me after I had already obtained the national MediShield Life insurance and completed a personal risk assessment, and does not constitute general advice), so I did not have to pay premiums.
+Before retirement, I focused on building my own investment portfolio, appropriately taking and managing necessary risks, and refused to purchase any private insurance packages (this was a personal choice made by me after I had already obtained the national MediShield Life insurance and completed a personal risk assessment), so I did not have to pay premiums.

 After retirement, my investment portfolio, composed of Unit Trusts, high-dividend stocks and Singapore Government Bonds (SSBs), provided a steady cash flow, allowing me to smoothly transition from work income to passive income, which is completely tax-free in Singapore.